zongxilli/CSC384-Checkers-AI/README.md

 $driver agent agent -d 6 -a -c -o

 You will run your agent against itself using alpha-beta with a depth limit of 6 and both caching and node ordering ON.

+# Checkers Competition (Optional)
+If you want, you can enter your agent in the CSC384 Checkers competition.
+The finalists and the winners of the competition will receive a shout-out on the course website.
+We are planning to run most of the competition after the last day of class.
+A tentative plan is to run the competition in a league format on an 8x8 board and a time constraint of 10 seconds.

+To submit an AI to the competition, simply include the file agent_competition.py with your homework submission.
+You can restructure the code in your submission as you please as this file will not be marked.

+If you like, you can explore other gaming algorithms like Monte Carlo Tree Search (MCTS) as you develop your game agent for competition.
+MCTS was initially created for Go in 2006.
+Many tools and applications have been based on this algorithm, including AlphaGo.
+This is the most advanced Go AI to date and it was developed by Deepmind.
+MCTS provided a foundation for AlphaGo, which was augmented by complex neural networks.
+In this competition, you can implement a basic Monte Carlo Tree Search algorithm and attempt to improve on it.

+To help you, we provide an overview of MCTS.
+There are four stages in each iteration of the algorithm that are detailed below.
+MCTS will iterate through each of these four stages while time allows:

+Selection: This step builds a game tree with the current board as the initial state S0.
+The child with the highest probability of winning is then selected.
+We suggest that by default you use the Upper Confidence Bound (UCB) statistic to select the child with the highest probability of winning.
+Expansion: After selecting a child state, S1, we must determine if it is a terminal state. (the get possible moves(board, color) function returns an empty result at a terminal state).
+If the state is a non-terminal state, it will be expanded.
+Simulation: We don’t know the consequence of selecting this state.
+To estimate the potential benefit to be derived from the state, we will simulate gameplay from that state.
+To do that, randomly assign the moves to generate subsequent states until a terminal state is reached.
+(For instance, beginning from S1, randomly make moves for both players until the game ends.
+If we win, make note of the fact that we have derived a reward of 1; otherwise, we have derived a reward of 0.
+Backpropagation: Once we finish any simulation, we need to update the simulation results with information about the reward that was derived from the simulation.
+To do this, rewards found at terminals will be back-propagated through parent nodes.
+The information must be updated at every ancestor of the terminal, one by one, until reaching the root (i.e the initial state, S0 ).
+Once time runs out, MCTS can select the move associated with the most simulations or highest average payoff.

+The agent_competition.py file also includes some MCTS function stubs to get you started, in case you would like to use these (you don't have to)!

+The MCTS we introduced in this class is a ’vanilla’ version that makes use of UCB.
+However, there are many improvements you can add to make this algorithm perform better.
+For example, the simulation stage detailed above is purely random.
+This makes MCTS generalize to other games but at the cost of high variance.
+It can take a very long time to compute a reliable result.

+To address this issue directly, you can generate non-random moves during your simulations using heuristic functions.
+More specifically, you can create a heuristic function using expert knowledge, or you can explore training a heuristic based on previous games.
+By improving the efficiency of simulation, the algorithm should yield a better estimation of states more quickly.
+See this paper for more information: https://doi.org/10.1145/1273496.1273531 (Links to an external site.)
+UCB plays an important role in the selection stage.
+You may want to explore enhanced versions of UCB to further improve performance.
+Pruning sub-optimal moves from the search tree is also a feasible way to reduce complexity.
+The easiest way is to use expert knowledge to identify and exclude unattractive branches.
+You are welcome to choose any of the above directions to explore or you are free to come up with your own ideas.
+You can use external libraries in this part of the assignment, assuming they are installed on teach.cs.
+However, do not include any number of search trees directly in your submission.
+Parallel processing and GPU acceleration are also prohibited.
+# What to Submit
+You will be using MarkUs to submit your assignment.
+You will submit two files (one of which is optional):

+Your modified agent.py
+Your modified agent_competition.py (optional)
+Note that while the assignment is due on July 6, we will continue to accept agents for competition until August 10 at Midnight!